pavithraradhakrishnan/SearchEngine/README for Search.md

     analyzer = CountVectorizer().build_analyzer()
     return (english_stemmer.stem(w) for w in analyzer(text))

-Now that we have done with preprocessing of the data.
-Now we need to form the tf-idf matrix for the train data and test data.
-And then we compute the cosine similarity.
+We calculate the TF-IDF matrix for the train data and test data.
+And then we compute the cosine similarity between them.
+We output the top 3 most similar items that matches the query in descending orders

 We output the top three results which aremost similar to the query string.
      def movie_search(query):

     df = pandas.read_csv("movies_data1.csv")